89 German Words in English You Probably Use Without Knowing It

 Although it’s still technically a completely German word, many English-speaking people use it to refer to a German pot roast.

 Anyone who drinks has probably heard of Schnapps at some point.
-The distilled beverage is spelled as schnaps in German.
+The distilled beverage is written schnaps in German.

 The word seltzer means a type of soda or carbonated water.